Esraa0609/Twitter-sentiment-analysis/README.md

 - Build an interactive **web app** with Streamlit or Flask 🖥️
 - Integrate **Twitter API v2** for real-time tweet fetching 🔄
 - Add support for **multiple languages** 🌍
--
----

-## 📜 License

-This project is licensed under the MIT License.
-Feel free to fork, modify, and share!

----

-## 🙌 Acknowledgements

-- The open-source Python community for tools like Pandas, scikit-learn, NLTK, and Matplotlib 💡
-- Everyone working on **NLP** to make language understanding better every day 💖

 ---

 ## 🌟 Love data + code?